-Invest in LED (light-emitting diode) holiday lights, which use 90% less energy than traditional incandescent lights and can last for 50,000 hours or more!
+Invest in LED (light-emitting diode) holiday lights, which use 90% less energy than traditional incandescent lights and can last up to 100,000 hours!

-Host an old ornament swap with friends instead of purchasing new ones.
-Or, take a trip to your local antique shop or thrift store to find great pre-loved decorations.
+- Host an old ornament swap with friends instead of purchasing new ones.
+Or, take a trip to your local antique shop or thrift store to find great preloved decorations. - Check out Vandy FreeSwap!
+You might find free, pre-loved decorations such as wreaths, ornaments, lights, tablecloths, and more. - As an alternative to decorative string lights, use popcorn and cranberries, or colored raffia made with post-consumer recycled content. - Make your own wreaths and table centerpieces using materials from your yard or around your home. - Conserve energy by only leaving holiday lights turned on for a small period of time each night.
+You may want to place your lights on self-timers

-- As an alternative to decorative string lights, use popcorn and cranberries, or colored raffia made with post-consumer recycled content. - Make your own wreaths and table centerpieces using materials from your yard or around your home. - Conserve energy by only leaving holiday lights turned on for a small period of time each night.
-You may want to place your lights on self-timers that turn your lights on and off at pre-programmed hours so you don't forget or leave them on all night. - Instead of traditional paraffin wax candles, use soy candles.
+- that turn your lights on and off at pre-programmed hours so you don't forget or leave them on all night. - Instead of traditional paraffin wax candles, use soy candles.
 Made from renewable soybean oil, these candles do not emit unsafe aromatic hydrocarbons and produce less soot than paraffin candles.
-Soy candles are available at various local stores, including Target and Walgreens, and also make great gifts.
+Soy candles are available at various local stores, including Target, Walmart, and Walgreens, and also make great gifts.